abhijeetGithu/MediGuide-AI-Powered-Healthcare-Assistance-System/README.md

 Simply type your symptoms or use the speech recognition feature for added convenience, then click "Predict" to get instant results.

 ### 🤖 **Advanced Machine Learning Models**
-We have integrated state-of-the-art machine learning models to provide reliable disease predictions.
-The models analyze your symptoms and offer precise results, empowering you to make informed decisions about your health.
+We have integrated state-of-the-art machine learning models, such as Support Vector Classifier (SVC), Random Forest, Gradient Boosting, K-Nearest Neighbors, and Naive Bayes, to provide reliable disease predictions.
+These models analyze your symptoms and offer precise results, empowering you to make informed decisions about your health.

 ### 💊 **Personalized Recommendations**
 Based on the predicted disease, our system provides: